-Diamonds in Tanzania are found mainly in the Williamson diamond mine, which is located south of the town Mwanza in northwest Tanzania.
+Tanzania’s diamond extraction is concentrated mainly at the Williamson diamond mine located south of the town Mwanza in northwest Tanzania.

 Petra Diamonds (LSE:PDL), through its subsidiary Williamson Diamonds Limited, holds 75% of the ownership rights over the mine, while the remaining 25% are owned by the Government of Tanzania.